 The following books grow from special issues or essay clusters published in a/b: Auto/Biography Studies or are emergent from projects undertaken by The Autobiography Society.
+Books published before 2017 can be found in our archives.

 The Routledge Auto|Biography Studies Reader.
 Ed.
 Ricia A. Chansky, Emily Hipchen.